-With nearly 140,000 residents potentially on the road at any given time, driving in Denton can be challenging.
+Driving in Denton can be challenging, with nearly 140,000 residents potentially on the road at any given time.
 In the bustling home of the University of North Texas, driving can sometimes get as spicy as the salsa at the Chuys.

 Denton can be a dangerous place to drive, both physically and fiscally.
-Denton averages around 3,300 collisions per year, with nearly a third resulting in injuries or fatalities.
+Denton averages 3,300 collisions annually, with nearly a third resulting in injuries or fatalities.

 The Easiest Way to Take Defensive Driving in Denton?
 Do it Online

 With the hectic pace of life, the easiest way to complete a course is to take it online.
 The ability to work at your own pace from your own place makes it the most convenient way, too.
 Any of the schools listed below offer courses approved for ticket dismissal and/or insurance discount.
 And you can choose any of them with confidence as they are fully certified by the Texas Department of Licensing and Regulation (TDLR).